arms0333/PHP-MySQL-simple_login_form/README.md

-# PHP-MySQL-simple_login_form
+# PHP with MySQL; a simple login form
+made with bootstrap
+___

-Php and MySQL login page with bootstrap
+This is a fully functional login form styled with bootstrap 3.

+Free to use!